 The Adobe portfolio is rich and varied, with many different products and offers for digital, graphic, and marketing creatives.
 So it’s worth checking some metrics on how these many millions of customers are using Adobe.
 Luckily, the firm shares some interesting facts about this:

-- Over 90% of the world’s creative professionals use Adobe Photoshop
+- Over 90% of the world’s creative professionals use Adobe Photoshop (you can too, with this Photoshop free trial!)

 - Adobe’s online creative community Behance has 29 million+ members worldwide